maxiH137/wear/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
 ## About this repository
 This repository was imported from: https://github.com/mariusbock/wear. <br/>
-We extended the existing repository with our approaches:
+We extended the existing repository with the following approaches:
 1. Integration of a Temporal-Informative adapter
 2. Data Augmentation

-The files for 1. are consisting of several extension in the camera_baseline folder. <br/>
+The files for 1. consist of several extensions in the model files in the camera_baseline folder. <br/>
-The file "4_create_features_and_annotations_aug.py" for 2. is placed the data_creation folder and can be used to create augmented data.
+The file "4_create_features_and_annotations_aug.py" for 2. is placed the data_creation folder and can be used to create augmented data/subjects.
 ## Abstract
 In this report, we describe the technical details of our submission to the WEAR Dataset Challenge 2024.
 For this competition, we use two